 avoiding as much as possible escalating the behaviour by allowing lots of time for recovery (reduce demands for a set time, allow you and your child a break, remove triggers etc).

-Work with your child’s school team to develop a plan to support your child to learn new skills and to manage times when challenging behaviour occurs (see in the educators section).
+Work with your child’s school team to develop a plan to support your child to learn new skills and to manage times when challenging behaviour occurs (see Positive Behaviour Support in the educators section).

 Seek professional assistance if behaviours are ongoing.